How to Whiten Your Teeth While Using Invisalign

 You can also use low-dose whitening gels with the accompanying whitening trays during the time of day you are not wearing your clear teeth aligners.
 Or you can choose a whitening product that is specifically designed to be used with your aligner trays.

+Avoid staining foods and drinks.
 You should also work to minimize food and drinks that have the potential to stain your teeth, such as red wine, barbeque sauce, and coffee.
+If you do consume these things, ensure that you clean your teeth properly before you put your trays back in your mouth.